 Building a software or an application consists of endless iterations of improvements and enhancements.
 The trigger for those additions and changes can be inspired by different ways.
 On top of the list, the users' feedback and fixing the bugs in the previous iterations.
 The bug and feedback reporting tools make this process way faster and easier.
-It gives you a way to collect those reports whether from your testers or users in an efficient way which leads to a faster implementation.

 Due to the huge number of apps on the App Store and Google Play, a lot of apps get lost in the middle.
 The battle between the apps on which ones should appear first in the search results is very intense.
-A lot of factors contribute in selecting the winners of this fight including the apps ratings, reviews, and number of downloads.
+A lot of factors contribute to selecting the winners of this fight including the apps ratings, reviews, and the number of downloads.
 When the app gains high ratings, positive reviews and a lot of downloads it is pushed upward and the opposite otherwise.
 One way to avoid negative reviews and ratings is to provide the users with another channel where they communicate their concerns other than the stores.

 Anyone developing an app should go through a testing phase before any release.
 You can depend on internal testing or even beta testing groups.
 However, your customers will always amaze you with new ways and scenarios to use your application and features in new unexpected ways.
 They may have other expectations than the ones you already have in mind.
 Here comes the importance of opening an easy 2-way channel between you and your actual customers.
 You should help them and motivate them to communicate their feedback to you.
 You will be amazed by how they use your software in a completely different way than what you have in mind.